victordcp/tsigen/README.md

 ## Next steps
 - First of all, finish the main objective (currently not gerenating the interfaces)
 - Review the project structure
-- Implement support to mode databases
+- Implement support more databases